Amy Coney Barrett On The Supreme Court Could Change Everything

 Voting Rights

-Many election-related lawsuits could make their way to the Supreme Court in the coming weeks, and Barrett could help decide issues including how ballots are counted in critical swing states like Pennsylvania, Wisconsin, and North Carolina.
+Many election-related lawsuits could make their way to the Supreme Court in the coming weeks, and Barrett could help decide issues including how ballots are counted in critical swing states.

 Advertisement